Philip Stanley Abbot

 Philip Stanley Abbot (September 1, 1867 – August 3, 1896) was an American lawyer who died while climbing Mount Lefroy.
 His death became the first recorded mountaineering fatality in North America.

 Biography

 Abbot was a graduate of Harvard (1889), and of Harvard Law School (1893).
 He practiced law until 1894 with Samuel D. Warren II and Louis Brandeis of Boston.
 He then went to Milwaukee, where he was employed as assistant attorney for the Wisconsin Central Railroad (1871–99), of which his father, Edwin Hale Abbot, was president.
-The original family home was at 1 Follon Street, Cambridge, Massachusetts, the now renowned Edwin Abbot House, but the family in 1896 were at Bar Harbor, Maine.
+The original family home was at 1 Follen Street, Cambridge, Massachusetts, the now renowned Edwin Abbot House, but the family in 1896 were at Bar Harbor, Maine.

 Mountaineer

 Philip S. Abbot was considered an experienced mountain climber, in the United States; one who had made expeditions to the Alps and ascended the Matterhorn and Weisshorn; with Swiss guide Peter Sarbach.
 In 1893, Philip S. Abbot published, "An Ascent of the Weisshorn".

 In 1895, with Professor Charles Ernest Fay of Tufts College, and Charles Sproull Thompson, General Agent for the Illinois Central Railroad, the three climbers failed in two ascents of Mount Lefroy in the Bow Range near Lake Louise, Alberta; but managed to make the first Ascent of Mt.
 Hector.
 The next year, Professor George Little, Librarian of Bowdoin joined the trio for the 1896 Expedition.